Business

 - apply entrepreneurial thinking to market segmentation and target market decisions.

-- develop and present a marketing plan for an entrepreneurial venture.
+- write a marketing plan for an entrepreneurial venture.

 ENTR 358 Entrepreneurship Capstone